Whether you’re already working towards your LAMDA Exam or are just thinking about it, here’s everything you need to know.

 When selecting your teacher, you should find someone who will support and inspire you.
 Take the time to do your research and ask for recommendations.
 Here are some top tips on finding a teacher.

-How to prepare for an exam
+How to prepare for your exam day

 Leave enough travelling time